fightron/core-js/resources/README.md

 * `maxDistance` (`maD`) - maximum enemy distance for the action to activate, in centimeters.
 Defaults to full screen distance (value TBD).
 * `airborne` (`air`) - set to `true` to make this action only executable while the Character is in the air.
 * `aiMemoryId` (`aim`) - (optional) ID of the Memory with the Skill the enemy will execute that triggers this action.
 When present, the action will be flagged as "reaction".
 The Memory must be valid (not forgotten) for this reaction to be executable.
 * `inputSequenceId` (`in`) - input sequence to enter if action rolls successfully.
 Can be a single button/directional press or a complete sequence.
-The accuracy and speed of the entered sequence depends on the __Execution__ A.I.
-Attribute.
+The accuracy and speed of the entered sequence depends on the __Execution__ AI Attribute.
 * `nextActionId` (`n`) - instead of entering an input sequence, the successful activation of this action can reroute to another action.
 Mutually exclusive with `inputSequenceId`.

 ## AiMemoryResource (`AiM`)